Roodraps/Business-Case-study/README.md

 This matches the supply and demand.
 For example, the supermarket doesn't need to guess how many cans of tomatoes to order or risk having too little or too much inventory.
 They can wait for one of the boxes to empty, then order another box.

 In this example, an empty box is acting as a kanban.
 It signals employees to order more product.

-Play video starting at :4:11 and follow transcript4:11 Taiichi Ohno said in his book, from the supermarket, we got the idea of viewing the earlier process in a production line as a kind of store.
+Taiichi Ohno said , we got the idea of viewing the earlier process in a production line as a kind of store.
 When a later process used a component such as an engine it would provide a kanban to the earlier process.
 That kanban could be a piece of paper with information on it or something like an empty cart.
 This would signal the earlier process to build another component the earlier process only builds a component when it has been given a kanban.
 This is sometimes called adjusting time system.

 Even though the word kanban is used to represent work to do at Toyota, the concept has been around for a very long time.
 A guest check at a restaurant is a kanban.
 The work preparing an order does not start until the guest check is filled out.
 If no guests comes in, no orders are prepared.
 The information related to the order is on the guest check.